 Board Certified Behavior Analysts (BCBA) help children and adults with autism and other developmental and behavioral disorders.
 If you are looking for additional services beyond center-based, such as adult services or remote location options, call and ask.
 Insurance is accepted.
 See the website for the center nearest you and be sure to check out the calendar of events.

 As a leading provider of ABA therapy services, BlueSprig is dedicated to providing the highest quality and most compassionate services to children on the autism spectrum.
 Your child’s unique needs are kept in mind while developing the best individual treatment plan.
-BlueSprig will soon be opening a new clinic location in the Weatherford area.
+BlueSprig has a clinic location in the Weatherford area.
 In-home and telehealth options are currently available for new clients.

 Child Study Center